"So many universes. So much chaos! They need to be silenced."

 Multiversal-scale Physical Annihilation.
 If there are alternate dimensions or different realities or whatever in this fiction, then many of those go away.
 However, it's still usually possible to dodge the apocalypse by running to a safer Alternate Timeline or by using time travel to retcon it away.

 open/close all folders

 - Bokurano: If you lose the game, your universe goes bye-bye.
 If you win, someone else's goes bye-bye.
-Provided the tournament has a standard ladder form, 2^15 - 1 universes — 32,767 whole universes, lifeforms included — are destroyed during the anime's tenure.
+Provided the tournament has a standard ladder form, (2^15 - 1) universes — 32,767 whole universes, lifeforms includednote — are destroyed during the anime's tenure.
+However, that may not be the case, considering that in some cases, the protagonists fight an opponent that has fought more battles than they have- for example, Komo's opponent in the manga is on their last battle, whereas Zearth has four battles to go(Anko, Kanji, Kana and Ushiro).
 But hey, it may all be for a good reason...
 Or not.

 - The standard effects of a Lost Logia reaching full power and going out of control in Magical Girl Lyrical Nanoha are multi-dimensional catastrophes that destroy many worlds in the process.

 - In Noein, the goal of the title Big Bad is to destroy all possible parallel universes so that only Shangri'La remains.

 - This is the main threat in The Noozles, a preschool-friendly show in which partway through you find out that human activity has damaged the bond between our universe and a universe of cute koala Nazis; this has resulted in the two universes separating off-balance and quickly, and unless something is done the two universes will rip each other apart.